← Back to BlogProduct Guides

 By ParentalEdge TeamJan 31, 20266 min read

-What Screen Time Does Well
+What does Screen Time do well?

 Apple Screen Time is free and built into every iPhone and iPad.
 It gives you: